slimnithbt135/cyberonto-llm-enrichment/README.md

 # CyberRule: Deterministic CVE Ontology Enrichment

-A rule-based extraction engine that turns CVE descriptions into structured OWL classes and relations.
-Built after I spent three weeks debugging why GPT-4 results wouldn't replicate—same code, same prompts, different outputs.
-CyberRule does the opposite: same input, same output, every time.
+An extraction engine, which converts CVE descriptions into structured classes and relations of OWL.
+Constructed following three weeks of debugging why GPT-4 output was not reproducible, i.e. same code, same prompts, different output.
+CyberRule does not: same input, same output, all the time.

 ## **Quick Start**